michelcrypt4d4mus/yaralyzer/README.md

 #### What It Do
 1. **See the actual bytes your YARA rules are matching.** No more digging around copy/pasting the start positions reported by YARA into your favorite hex editor.
-Displays both the bytes matched by YARA as well as a configurable number of bytes before and after each match.
+Displays both the bytes matched by YARA as well as a configurable number of bytes before and after each match in hexadecimal and "raw" python string representation.
 1. **Display bytes matching arbitrary regular expressions.** If, say, you were trying to determine whether there's a regular expression hidden somewhere in the file you could scan for the pattern `'/.+/'` and immediately get a window into all the bytes in the file that live between front slashes.
-Same story for quotes, BOMs, etc. - sky's the limit.
+Same story for quotes, BOMs, etc. Any regex YARA can handle is supported so sky's the limit.
+1. **Detect the possible encodings of each set of matched bytes.** [The `chardet` library](https://github.com/chardet/chardet) is a sophisticated library for guessing character encodings and it is leveraged here.
-1. **Display the result of forcing various character encodings upon the matched areas.** Several default character encodings will be _forcibly_ attempted in the region around the match.
-[The `chardet` library](https://github.com/chardet/chardet) will also be leveraged to see if the bytes fit the pattern of _any_ known encoding.
-If `chardet` is confident enough (configurable), the decoding will be displayed.
+1. **Display the result of forcing various character encodings upon the matched areas.** Several default character encodings will be _forcibly_ attempted in the region around the match. [`chardet`](https://github.com/chardet/chardet) will also be leveraged to see if the bytes fit the pattern of _any_ known encoding.
+If `chardet` is confident enough (configurable), an attempt at decoding the bytes using that encoding will be displayed.
 1. **Export the matched regions/decodings to SVG, HTML, and colored text files.** Show off your ASCII art.

 #### Why It Do